top of page

 Gallery 2025

-For 2025 I have mostly worked with porcelain, although a few pieces here are stoneware and some North Dakota Clay (literally dug from the ground in Western North Dakota by Don Miller and Curt Wessman, And, by the way, it's quite a process to get that native clay ready for working with and firing...a labor of love, believe me...).
+For much of 2025 I worked with porcelain and some North Dakota Clay (literally dug from the ground in Western North Dakota by Don Miller and Curt Wessman, And, by the way, it's quite a process to get that native clay ready for working with and firing...a labor of love, believe me...).

-But after working with it for about a year, I have finished up the ND clay, and at the end of June, the porcelain is gone too.
+But after working with it for about a year, I have finished up the ND clay, and at the end of June, the porcelain was gone too.
 I worked with that clay for about a year also.
-Now it is back to high fire white stoneware and another commercial stoneware.
+Then it was back to high fire white stoneware and another commercial stoneware.

-Since I mostly do coil work, hand building--the going is slow.
-And also the firing of the cone 9/10 gas reduction kiln is only a few times a year-- it is a practice in patience, which I guess is a good thing.
+Since I mostly do coil work, (although the plates here are slabs), hand building--the going is slow.
+And also the firing of the cone 9/10 gas reduction kiln happens less often than cone 6 oxidation.-- it is a practice in patience, which I guess is a good thing.

 Life is good!